 SCC – the School Community Council; another name for the PTA

-School Store – parents can purchase PS 3 backpacks, t-shirts, etc. through the parent designated to run the school store each year (and eventually through the website).
+School Store – parents can purchase PS 3 t-shirts, sweatshirts, etc. through the parent designated to run the school store each year (and eventually through the website).

 SLT – the School Leadership Team; consists of the principal, guidance counselor and UFT union rep, classroom teachers, at least one of the PTA co-presidents & elected parent members.
 This group defines our school’s educational goals and creates long-range solutions.
 Members of the PS3 community can observe meetings & are encouraged to talk to the elected reps outside of meetings about concerns/suggestions.
 Meetings generally take place the 3rd Friday of each month at 7:30AM in the Library.